Anabel1308/odin-recipes/README.md

 This is my first project of a website.
 I am going to put in practice all my knowledge about HTML and CSS.

-I have modificated my CSS code in order to change the appearance of my website:
--Background image of the web
+I have modificated my CSS code in order to change the appearance of my website: background image of the web, font family, style links (text-decoration, anchor:pseudo-class), style lists (line-weight, list-style-image, list-style-position)
--Font family
--Style links (text-decoration, anchor:pseudo-class) -Style lists (line-weight, list-style-image, list-style-position)